When I was 8 years old I knew all the flags of the world. When I was 16 I knew about Pythagoras theorem and when I was 21 I knew how Nylon was made.

 All these jobs involve thinking for ourselves to solve problems.
 So I’m proposing that we get better at doing this.
 Let’s take charge and skill ourselves and our teams with the tools and confidence to think, to ask questions, to solve problems, to understand data and draw conclusions, to challenge convention, to learn from failure and build personal resilience to get back up again and have another go.

 This is why I’ve up the Lucidity Network It’s a pick and mix of online and offline practical tools and advice as well as access to a dynamic network of expertise.
-Take charge today.
-The Lucidity Network is open for new members until midnight on 15 November.
-Hurry though because places are limited.
-Sign up today.
+We’re open for new members a few times a year.
+Sign up to the waiting list to be the first to know when the Network is open for new members.
+In the meantime you can join the Lucidity Community free Facebook group for clearer thinking and better results.